ANM-P4F/smartledmatrix_esp8266/README.md

 # smartledmatrix_esp8266
-Drawing cool led matrix with your android phone
+Drawing a cool led matrix with your android phone.